Get ahead in the decommissioning challenge.

 This course has no formal entry requirements.
 You decide if it’s suitable for you.

 The course is delivered at Masters level.
-For this course, you’d usually have at least a UK-equivalent:
+For this course, you’d usually have at least:

-- 2:1 (upper-second-class) honours degree in Engineering, Geosciences, Economics, Business, Law, Biological/Environmental Science
+- a 2:1 UK honours degree (or equivalent) in Engineering, Geosciences, Economics, Business, Law, Biological/Environmental Science, or

-- or other science, technology or commercial degree
+- another science, technology or commercial degree, or